SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ### Initializing styles

 We do not want the black background color for the text presenter.
-We will like to have a sort of muti-line label.
-We want the zoom buton to be smaller as they only have icons.
+We would like to have a sort of muti-line label.
+We want the zoom button to be smaller as they only have icons.
 We want to have the option to change the size and font of the text inside the text presenter.
-Finally, why not, we want to change the color of the label, change the height and make it a little bit bigger.
+Finally, we want to change the color of the label, change its height and make it a little bit bigger.

 ```
 CustomStylesPresenter >> initializeStyles